4dboard/Proxy-yxorP/docs/classes/ezcDocumentLocateableDomElement.md

 public getLocationId(): string
 ```

-Return the elements location ID, based on the factors described in the
+Return the elements location ID, based on the factors described in the class header.
-class header.

-***

-***
-> Automatically generated from source code comments on 2022-06-25 using [phpDocumentor](http://www.phpdoc.org/) and [saggre/phpdocumentor-markdown](https://github.com/Saggre/phpDocumentor-markdown)
+yxorP::get('REQUEST')